anderbellstudios/pop-pixie/README.md

 When adding a dependency purchased through the Asset Store, import it using Unity's Package Manager under My Assets.
 Generally, it's safe to uncheck any directories labelled "Documentation" and "Examples", and including these in the import may increase compile time.

 Unity will automatically place these dependencies in `/Assets`, but you should move them into `/Assets/vendor` to ensure they aren't committed to Git.
-We will reject any PR that includes non-MIT licensable dependencies.
+FMOD is an exception to this, and may be placed in `/Assets/Plugins`, which is the default location.

 #### Rewired (Asset Store, paid, free trial available)